 2010-2014: Biological Sciences MSci, University College London

-My research examines the emergence of the fatal chytrid fungus Batrachochytrium dendrobatidis across high altitude amphibian populations in the Pyrenees mountain range of France and Spain.
-This system has been studied for over a decade and has a rich epidemiological data set tracking the emergence of infection at different sites/populations.
+My research examines the relationships between emerging fungal pathogens, their hosts, and the communities of microbes that they interact with.
+Primarily I am investigating the spread of the fatal chytrid fungus Batrachochytrium dendrobatidis across high altitude amphibian populations in the Pyrenees mountain range of France and Spain.
+This system has been studied for over a decade and has a rich epidemiological data set tracking the emergence of infection at different sites.

-Our data has shown a high degree of variability in response to infection with some populations showing continued decline and high prevalence while others exhibit signs of development of resistance or persistence to infection.
-Determining the drivers that underpin these differences in susceptibility profile between populations is the primary focus of my PhD.
+Our data has shown a high degree of variability in response to infection with some populations showing continued decline and high prevalence, while others exhibit signs of development of resistance or tolerance to infection.
+Determining the drivers underpinning these differences in susceptibility profiles between populations is the main focus of my PhD.

-My work employs a range of molecular biology and analytical chemistry techniques including next generation sequencing and metabolomics.
+My work employs a range of molecular biology and analytical chemistry techniques including microbial culture methods, next generation sequencing and metabolomics.
 In addition to field based studies, I have also developed in-vitro and in-vivo experimental systems.